W4RH4WK/Anker-Unity/Docs/ControlSchema.md

     - `LT` + `RT`
     - Trigger + face button

-- Stick input is generally deemed imprecise and needs additional processing like deadzoning or angle snapping.
+- Stick input is deemed imprecise and needs additional processing like deadzoning or angle snapping.
   Furthermore, visual feedback is required for aiming tasks.

 - Flicking a stick triggers the action on the frame the outer radial deadzone is entered.